Quick Start

 └─ logs/ # Service logs

 Deployment-wide secrets supplied during local init go to config/secrets.yaml.
-Bundle-level secrets live in config/bundles.secrets.yaml.
-They are not written to compose .env files.
+App-level secrets live in config/bundles.secrets.yaml.
+They are not written to Compose .env files.

 Frontend browser config is public runtime config.
 It can be declared in assembly.yaml under frontend.config; the CLI renders the static fallback and ingress serves the same shape from /api/cp-frontend-config.